 Lennart Svensson lives on 62 degrees north in Sweden.
 Born in 1965 he's a walker of streets, a driver of cars, a drinker of tea.
 He has written the novels Burning Magnesium and Redeeming Lucifer.
 His bio can be read here. -- In the below story, a 52nd century soldier shares his wisdom.

 Going up the slope the turbines of the APC were pressed to the extreme.
 It was a shaky ride, we tumbled around each other in the dark compartment, but soon we came out on smoother ground and we gathered ourselves reasonably.
 The advance to storming distance continued.

-This happened in the 5000s.
-The Pygellian Empire and the Klunsian Dominate were at odds.
+This happened in the 3000s.
+The Tyrian Kingdom and the Masurian Dominate were at odds.
 It was open conflict, it was war.
-And squeezed in between these interstellar powers was Mamonia, my world, a backwater solar system mostly known for its production of clay ocarinas.
-Klunsia annexed us one day and the male population was forced into military service.
+And squeezed in between these interstellar powers was Laconia, my world, a backwater solar system mostly known for its production of clay ocarinas.
+Masuria annexed us one day and the male population was forced into military service.

 “March or die,” that was the situation.
 And after a few months of rather basic training we were sent to one of the front planets for our baptism of fire.
 Riding in that APC.

 And now it stopped.
 A red lamp blinked: “unload”.
 We got out, led by a squad leader who formed us into line ahead in the gray day.
 With vizors down and gas filters on we advanced to the critical part of the combat zone.
 Basically, we would guide rocket ship strikes with our lasers.

 And indeed, rocket ships roared in the sky.
 Smoke was on the wind.
 Eventually our company forged ahead in triangle formation against a shining horizon – a blazing horizon.
 When we saw this sea of fire we instinctively hit the dirt.
 But in the helmet radio we only heard, “forward!”

 I radioed the squad leader, “But it’s burning over there!”